2205845/CS220AU-DP/README.md

 ## Log
-20/10/23-Set up my GitHub account.
+10/1/24-Completed and uploaded my peer assessment.

-20/10/23-Created my task list on my GitHub account.
+8/1/24-Started my self/peer assessment.

-11/11/23-started my search for sources to reference.
+5/1/24-Completed my conclusion.

-1/12/23-Found books and journals to reference my key ideas.
+3/1/24- Found more sources that get across my points and referenced them.

-3/12/23-Started the main body/introduction to my essay.
+31/12/23-Wrote and added my own poem into my website.

-5/12/23-Constructed photos to edit for my website.
+27/12/23-Added more information and references to my website.

 11/12/23-Used adobe photoshop to edit the photos I took.

-27/12/23-Added more information and references to my website.
+5/12/23-Constructed photos to edit for my website.

-27/12/23-Found a video that relates to my topic well and added it to my website.
+3/12/23-Started the main body/introduction to my essay.

-31/12/23-Wrote and added my own poem into my website.
+1/12/23-Found books and journals to reference my key ideas.

-3/1/24- Found more sources that get across my points and referenced them.
+11/11/23-started my search for sources to reference.

-5/1/24-Completed my conclusion.
+20/10/23-Created my task list on my GitHub account.

-8/1/24-Started my self/peer assessment.
+20/10/23-Set up my GitHub account.